john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Adjust animation and CSS to fix UI issues such as long text, screen size...etc
 - Import test packages
 - Refactor components for testing
-- Add Unit test by Jest 29.7.0
+- Add Unit test by Jest
 - Refactor side effects of local Storage into Redux middleware
+- Add Accessibility such as ARIA tags

 ## More in developing

 - Add CI / CD
-- Add Accessibility such as ARIA tags or keyboard support
+- Add Accessibility keyboard support
 - Add more details into README

 ## Known issues or limits